 That morning I got up to pray and meditate where I asked for insight and relief.
 I realized I’d been given the very resources I needed for healing and I made a commitment to devote myself to a daily practice of applying them.
 I started that morning.

-Six months later, I’d dropped the 40+ extra pounds I’d been carrying for years (without dieting) and my health and consciousness had completely transformed!
+Six months later, I’d dropped the 40+ extra pounds (without dieting) which I’d been carrying for years and my health and consciousness had completely transformed!
 Today I am well, better than well, I thrive!”

-Today, through one on one, groups and workshops of various kinds, Lynne facilitates individuals in their own personal growth process.
+Today, through individual sessions, groups and workshops of various kinds, Lynne facilitates others in their own personal growth process.
 Sharing with them the same tools and principles that brought her healing.
 Lynne encourages clients to explore their own basic belief blueprint and move towards ways of liberating themselves, mentally and physically, from the painful concepts that have held them prisoner.

-Lynne and her husband Daniel operate Forest Haven a retreat setting for small groups and larger outdoor gatherings, out of their mountain home in Monteagle,Tennessee.
+Lynne and her husband Daniel operate Forest Haven, a retreat for small groups, as well as large outdoor gatherings, out of their mountain home in Monteagle,Tennessee.